 Availability in Summer: Mid June to early October

-Lynx Cabin: Two-storey cabins, accommodates 4-5 guests
+Lynx Cabin: Two-storey cabin, accommodates 4-5 guests

 Grizzly Cabin: currently not available